List of Bette Davis performances

 This is a complete filmography of Bette Davis.
-Davis began acting in films in 1931, initially as a contract player with Universal Studios, where she made her film debut in Bad Sister.
+She began acting in films in 1931, incipiently as a contract player with Universal Studios, where she made her film debut in Bad Sister.
 She was initially seen as unappealing by studio executives, and was assigned to a string of B-movies early in her career.

 Davis made a transition to Warner Bros. in 1932, and made her breakthrough performance in The Man Who Played God, opposite George Arliss.
 She continued in a succession of films, but did not gain further recognition until she agreed to star in John Cromwell's adaptation of the W. Somerset Maugham's Of Human Bondage on a loan-out to RKO.
 The role of Mildred Rogers had been rejected by several actresses, but Davis achieved critical acclaim for her performance.
-Dangerous (1935) became the first time she won an Academy Award for Best Actress.
+Outrage was expressed by her omission at the Academy Awards to the point where there was a write-in vote, which is unofficially acknowledged.
+Dangerous (1935) became the first time she won an Academy Award for Best Actress, although many felt it was a consolation prize for not winning for Of Human Bondage.

 In 1936, convinced her career would be ruined by appearing in mediocre films, Davis walked out on her Warner Brothers contract, and decided to make films in England.
 Davis explained her viewpoint to a journalist, saying: "I knew that, if I continued to appear in any more mediocre pictures, I would have no career left worth fighting for."
 She eventually settled her disagreements with Warner Brothers, and returned to the studio in 1937.
-In 1938, Warner Brothers cast her in Jezebel.
-It was a critical and box office success, and earned her another Best Actress Academy Award.
+During this time, she starred in the films The Petrified Forest (1936) and Marked Woman (1937), among others.
+In 1938, Warner Brothers cast her in Jezebel (1938).
+It was a critical and box office success, and earned her another Best Actress Academy Award alongside her Best Supporting Actress winning co-star, Fay Bainter.

 Davis was at the peak of her career in the late 1930s and early-to-mid 1940s, at a time when she was one of the highest-paid actresses in Hollywood and turned down parts she found inferior.
-She received an Academy Award nomination for her performance in Dark Victory, and earned acclaim for her performances in The Old Maid and The Letter.
-Davis also earned acclaim for her portrayal of Elizabeth I of England in The Private Lives of Elizabeth and Essex, with Errol Flynn and Olivia de Havilland.
-Davis later appeared in the melodrama The Little Foxes, and in the comedy film The Man Who Came to Dinner.
+She began a record-setting five consecutive Oscar nominations with Jezebel, followed by her acclaimed performance in Dark Victory (1939); and earned further plaudits for her performances in The Old Maid (also 1939) and the remake of The Letter (1940, Oscar nomination).
+Davis also earned acclaim for her portrayal of Elizabeth I of England in The Private Lives of Elizabeth and Essex (1939), with Errol Flynn and Olivia de Havilland.
+Davis later appeared in the melodramas The Little Foxes (Oscar nom) and The Great Lie (both 1941); and in the comedy film The Man Who Came to Dinner (1942).